NativeScript/NativeScript/tests/app/console/console.md

 Prints the state of the specified object to the console.
 {%snippet console-dir%}

-### Dump
-Prints the state of the specified object to the console.
-{%snippet console-dump%}

 ### Trace
 Prints the current stack trace in the console.
 {%snippet console-trace%}